 Obviously, you should never be spending more than you can afford on a bike, however, I feel there is a minimum value that any regular cyclist should be looking at.
 This range lies between the $750 and $2000 price range for a bike.

-The reason for this increased cost means that you avoid all the “budget” bikes made by off-brand bike manufacturers that are less safe and less fun to ride.
+The reason for this increased cost is that you avoid all the “budget” bikes made by off-brand bike manufacturers that are less safe and less fun to ride.

 The amount you spend on your bike should also be set by how much time you spend cycling.
-If you are an avid cyclist who spends 12 hours a week out on a bike, then getting a more expensive bike may be a better choice for you.
+If you are an avid bikepacker who spends every other weekend out on a bikepacking trip, then getting a more expensive bike may be a better choice for you.
 When you work out the price per hour you are paying, you may be paying less than most of us.
 In reality, it comes down to a balance.

 Is buying an expensive bike worth it?